carneliansearch/carneliansearch.com/src/insights/60-seconds-with-simon-barrington.md

 ---
-title: 60 seconds with Simon Barrington
+title: A conversation with Simon Barrington
 teaser: Simon studied physics at Cardiff University, after which he had a successful business career becoming Programme Director at BT and then the Cabinet Office.
 Simon then went on to lead Samaritan’s Purse UK as Chief